Our approach to marketing your home.

 1. Buyer Inspection and Repair Negotiation

 Almost all purchase and sale contracts include a proviso that the buyer may inspect for property defects.
-Our role as seller's representative is to cooperate with the efforts of the buyer and buyer's representative and to advise the seller in negotiation of any repair requests.
+Bethany's role as seller's representative is to cooperate with the efforts of the buyer and buyer's representative and to advise the seller in negotiation of any repair requests.
 This often becomes complex and invites creative solutions to resolve real or perceived issues.
-Our network of licensed, bonded and insured contractors is a proven asset.
-As with all service providers, we are at arms-length with all of them and have no issues with conflict of interest.
+Her network of licensed, bonded and insured contractors is a proven asset.
+As with all service providers, Bethany is at arms-length with all of them, to avoid any appearance of a conflict of interest.

 2. Transaction Management

-We are especially adept at staying on top of pending transactions, from the time of contract through closing.
+Bethany is especially adept at staying on top of pending transactions, from the time of contract through closing.
 Being proactive helps avoid problems down the line.
-We are always asking ourselves, “What is supposed to be happening now, and who is supposed to be doing it?”
+She is always asking herself, “What is supposed to be happening now, and who is supposed to be doing it?”
 When something goes wrong we fix it.

 3. Settlement Review and Closing